section-engineering-education/engineering-education/content/articles/Why-and-when-you-should-use-Kubernetes/index.md

 4. Understand when you should not use Kubernetes

-### Overview of containers And container orchestration
+### Overview of containers and container orchestration
 A new technology called Cloud Natives has been adopted by many organizations as a deployment approach for the software they build.
 Container technology is the key enabler to this Cloud Natives approach.
 Containers are a solution to the problem of how to get the software to run reliably when moved from one computing environment to another.
 An Example will be moving an application from a test environment to a production environment or moving an application from a physical machine to a VM or a public cloud.
 With this containerized approach, you will be always sure that your application will work right regardless.

 Containers are usually made up of components that include runtime, system libraries, system tools, system settings, and code.
 All these components are usually bundled into a lightweight executable package.
 Many containers can be deployed on a single OS and share the same Operating system kernel.

 With the ability to have many containers being deployed in a single environment, organizations need orchestration tools to help them in such deployments.
 This is where Kubernetes comes in.
 Kubernetes, also known as K8s.
-Is an open-source system for automating deployment, scaling, and management of containerized applications[(https://kubernetes.io/)]
+Is an open-source system for automating deployment, scaling, and management of containerized applications.

 ### Why an organization should use Kubernetes
 #### Kubernetes is unlikely to become obsolete